RosaleeKnight/study-notes/information-technology-terminology.md

 **System State:** The name used to describe the component of Active Directory in contrast to backup and recovery.

 **Systems Management Server (SMS):** A legacy Microsoft software product that provides similar functionality to Microsoft System Center Configuration Manager (SCCM).

+# T

+**T568A/T568B:** Twisted pair cabling specifications that define the order of pins on a cable with T568A being white/green, green, white/orange, blue, white/blue, orange, white/brown, brown and T568B being white/orange, orange, white/green, blue, white/blue, green, white/brown, brown.

+**Tailgating:** The act of following someone through a secure access area, tailgating on their credentials.

+**Taskbar:** The component of the GUI that contains programs that are executing as well as shortcut icons, Start menu, and Notification area.

+**TCP Printing:** Connecting to a shared printer using the TCP protocol which by default uses the RAW protocol format and port 9100.

+**Telemetry:** The process of sending information to Microsoft on the usage, health of the operating system, and quasipersonal data for the cloud services.

+**Telnet:** A dated text based console for remote access that allows the client and server to communicate over an unencrypted session.

+**Temporal Key Integrity Protocol (TKIP):** A protocol that protects the initialization vector with an RC4 encryption cipher, used in conjunction with WPA.